RiedleroD/PocketPotato-sw/Readme.md

 ### The board isn't recognized.

 Make sure the board is connected and that you have the appropriate drivers.
 Then try rebooting, that worked for me.
-Also, check if the Makefile has the correct port configured.
-(TODO: replace with automatic port detection & remove this message)
+If the Makefile is detecting your board incorrectly, you can try setting the environment variable `BOARDLIST` to `"/port/path arduino:board:name"`.

 ### I don't have the necessary permissions.
 Should I flash with sudo?